Erfan4708/HomeSalesAds-Crawler/README.md

 # HomeSalesAds-Crawler

-This web crawler, which is written with Scrappy, refers to the wall site (Mashhad apartments) and the features of each ad such as name,
+This web crawler, which is written with Scrapy, refers to the wall site (Mashhad apartments) and the features of each ad such as name,
 Meterage,
 Year of construction,